-Looking for a short hike with nice views?
-You should probably hike to the Top of Twillingate!
-As part of the Rockcut Trails system, Top of Twillingate offers a fairly gentle option for hiking enthusiasts.
-Though if you haven’t stretched your legs in a while, you might huff and puff your way up to the tower.
-But don’t worry, the viewpoints are worth it!
+Are you looking for a short hike with nice views?
+Consider adding the Top of Twillingate Trail to your list!
+As part of the growing Rockcut Twillingate Trails system, Top of Twillingate is a fairly gentle option for hiking enthusiasts.
+That being said, you might huff and puff your way to the top if you haven’t stretched those legs in a while.
+But don’t worry, the panoramic views are absolutely worth it!

-Twillingate is one of the most popular tourist destinations in Newfoundland.
-When I visited back in August, I made a point of driving up to Twillingate—even though iceberg season had ended.
-In case you hadn’t heard, Twillingate’s coast is part of Iceberg Alley and many visit from spring to early summer to view icebergs and go whale watching.
-So if you arrive in August, you probably won’t see any icebergs.
-But you can still have a great time exploring Twillingate outdoors!
+If you’re heading over to Newfoundland, you have no doubt heard about the Town of Twillingate, one of the most popular tourist destinations for whale watching and icebergs.
+When I visited back in August 2022, I decided to drive up to Twillingate even though iceberg season had ended.
+Twillingate’s coast is part of Iceberg Alley and many tourists visit between spring and early summer to see these mammoth ice floats.
+Even if you arrive in late summer, you can still enjoy exploring Twillingate outdoors!

 This post includes affiliate links.
 If you make a purchase through one of the links, I may receive a percentage of the sale at no extra cost to you.